sadricodes/scriptify/documentation/index.md

 ## Member Guide

 - ### Generating settings

   This is where we will describe how to create settings as a user

+- ### Saving settings
+  This is where we will describe how to save settings as a user

 ## Resources